Pihonak18/Pizza4you/README.md

 # User story:

-User is Pizza lovers
+User is Pizza lovers,

-Goal to find the best place to have pizzas
+Goal to find the best place to have pizzas,

 Benefit is to find restaurant information

 As a web owner I want to display my application page in four tabs, so that the users can follow the instructions easily.